-Strategies, Actions and Assignments ABET Student Outcomes (1-7) Program Educational Objectives Assessment Measures Student Learning Outcome 1: Apply desig reinforced concrete members and element odes and specifications to t the design of Illustrate ultimate strength and allowable stress design philosophies.
+Strategies, Actions and Assignments ABET Student Outcomes (1-7) Program Educational Objectives Assessment Measures Student Learning Outcome 1: Apply do of reinforced concrete members and e odes and specificat ions to the design Illustrate ultimate strength and allowable stress design philosophies.
 1, 2 1, 2 Homework, projects, quizzes, and exams.
 Formulate the ultimate strength design methodology.
-1, 2 1 Homework, Projects, quizzes, ar exams.
+1, 2 1 Homework, Projects, quizzes, exams.
 Discuss the ACI design codes.
 1, 2, 4 1, 2, 3 Homework, Projects, quizzes, and exams.
-Student Learning Outcome 2: Apply and enh ance knowledge of st rength of materials and struc tural analysis.
-Incorporate and apply basic knowledge of strength of materials.
+Student Learning Outcome 2: Apply and structural analysis. enhance knowledge of strength of m aterials and Incorporate and apply basic knowledge of strength of materials.
 1, 2 1 Homework, quizzes, and final exam.
 Incorporate and apply basic knowledge of structural analysis.
 1, 2 1 Homework, quizzes, and final exam.
-Student Learning Outcome 3: Incorporate procommunication. oper use of modern e ngineering tools for problem solving and Introduce state of the art analysis and design software (such as Rivet/Robot, STAAD/Pro, SAP2000 etc.).
-7 1, 2 Homework and projects that are solved using STAAD/Pro.
+Student Learning Outcome 3: Incorporate solving and communication. te proper use of mod lern engineering tools for problem Introduce state of the art analysis and design software (such as Rivet/Robot, STAAD/Pro, SAP2000 etc.).
+7 1, 2 Homework and projects that are solved using design software.
 Discuss the pitfalls of computerized analysis and design and the need for sound engineering judgement.
-7 1, 2 Homework and projects are solved both manually and by STAAD/Pro.
+7 1, 2 Projects are solved both manually and using software.
 Place some assignments and course syllabus on the internet.
 Use e-mail for communications.
 7 1 None.
-Student Learning Outcome 4: Develop decision while encouraging effective teamwork. on making skills and p provide an environment for in dependent thinking Demonstrate non uniqueness of design solutions.
+Student Learning Outcome 4: Develop de independent thinking while encouraging and provide an e environment for Demonstrate non uniqueness of design solutions.
 1, 2 1, 2 Design problems.
 Require independent work on homework and projects, and all quizzes and exams.
 1, 2 1, 2 Homework, projects, quizzes, And final exam.
 Require teamwork for some assignments.
 5 1, 2 Homework and Projects.